Essentials of Serbian Verbs Conjugation: The Three-Faced Present Tense

 Now, why is this important?

-Because many verbs have one stem in infinitive and another in the present tense!
+Because many verbs have one stem in infinitive and a bit different one in the present tense!

 This means that the infinitive doesn’t always tell us how to conjugate a verb in present.